icevans/linux-study-group/server-config-checklist.md

 # Things You Should Get Done on Your New Server

-1. *Change the root password from the default that you got from Digital Ocean.*
+1. *Digital Ocean: Change the root password from the default that you got from.*

    *AWS EC2/Lightsail: Root login disabled by default.*